IBM/ibm-spectrum-scale-install-infra/README.md

   Refer to [VARIABLES.md](VARIABLES.md) for a full list of all supported configuration options.

-- **Run the playbook to install and configure the Spectrum Scale cluster**
+- **Run the playbook to install and configure the IBM Storage Scale cluster**

   - Using the `ansible-playbook` command: